- Share: what blogs do you read?

 Read and reflect on Anthony Rotolo’s “How to Write an Effective Blog Post” and share ideas with the group.

-Chose one of the topics your group brainstormed (or one of the categories/topics listed above, if necessary) and write a blog post about it.
+Chose one of the topics your group brainstormed, one of the categories/topics listed above, or your own idea, and write a blog post about it.
 Use ALL parts of a blog post that Rotolo defines.